 Unlike barbell presses, this is one place where Arnold and company got it wrong.
-They did a lot of dumbbell flyes and often thought of cable crossovers and pec-deck flyes as “sculpting” exercises to etch in striations pre-contest.
+They did a lot of dumbbell flyes and often thought of cable crossovers and pec-deck flyes as “sculpting” exercises to help etch in striations when dieting before a contest.
 Forget that.
 Stop thinking of free-weight as hardcore and machines as softcore.
 Start focusing on maximizing tension on your muscles.
 For that, mechanical flyes are superior to dumbbells.

-The bodyweight PUSHUP rated low.
-The principal problem with this exercise is the “bodyweight” part.
+The bodyweight PUSHUP rated low as a chest exercise.
+The principal problem is the “bodyweight” part.
 In fact, it’s not all of your bodyweight.
-One study demonstrated that you hold 69% of your weight in the up position and 75% in the down position.
+A pushup study demonstrated that you hold 69% of your weight in the up position and 75% in the down position.
 Average this to 72% and a pushup is the equivalent of a 188-pound person bench pressing 135.
 For most trained men, pushups are like doing a warmup set of benches.
-If you can do more than 20 without resting, add resistance with weight on your back and/or elevate your feet (the latter will focus this more on your upper pecs).
+If you can do more than 20 without resting, add resistance with weight on your back and/or elevate your feet (doing the latter will focus this more on your upper pecs).
 Or just forgo pushups—unless you can’t get to a gym.

-Another exercise, the DUMBBELL PULLOVER, rated even lower.
+Another exercise, the DUMBBELL PULLOVER, rated even lower as a pectoral exercise.
 It was frequently included in chest routines decades ago because of the erroneous belief it expands the rib cage.
 It doesn’t.
 Nothing does.
 It works primarily the lats and the serratus and, to a secondary degree, the long heads of the triceps.
 Pullovers belong in your back routine.

 So, what to make of all the other chest exercises?
 First, some weren’t included in any EMG study.
 We’d love to see how Hammer Strength machine presses, Smith machine presses, and machine incline flyes stack up, to name only three.
 Others that were included did okay.
 The MACHINE CHEST PRESS and DUMBBELL BENCH PRESS both activated pecs 79% as well as their barbell equivalents.
 So, they’re acceptable substitutes.